kovalcik123-cloud/solar-system-school/README.md

 Interactive Quiz: 8-question test with instant feedback and a final results certificate.

-Gatekeeper: Password protected access (Code: NGV-2025).
+Gatekeeper: Password protected access (Code provided by teacher).

 Touch & Mouse Support: Fully responsive for interactive whiteboards and tablets.